 In addition to performing and recording, she has contributed numerous articles to various books and music publications.
 Scarecrow Press has published Ms. Nissman’s book, Bartók and the Piano: A Performer’s View, which includes a CD insert of Bartók’s music performed by the author.
 Bartók’s unpublished 1898 Sonata that Barbara discovered in the Morgan Library's manuscript collection, receives its first performance on her recording, Folk Music & More!
 Music of Béla Bartók.
 A new work, Visage by Benjamin Lees, written for Barbara, is featured on one of her recital recordings, Fascinating Rhythms!
 She is the dedicatee of Phillip Ramey's Tenth Piano Sonata, premiered on her recent recording, Rachmaninoff, Prokofiev & Ramey.

 She is frequently invited to present master classes at American and European universities (most recently at the Royal Academy of Music in London and Canterbury University, New Zealand) and has presented two-week master courses for pianists at the Federal University in Salvador, Brazil.
 Barbara also initiated a music lecture series, "Barbara & Friends," based on the series she had filmed for BBC Television.
 These informal programs, focusing on the music of one composer, combine music with casual dialogue, enhancing the listening experience of the listener, no matter their musical background.
 Her opening program of the series features the music of "Franz Liszt, The Elvis of the Keyboard."
 In collaboration with the Greenbrier Valley Theatre, she has adapted this program for children.
 The film has been used in public schools throughout the State, and is also available in all of West Virginia's libraries.
 A new educational master class series was initiated with the DVD Franz Liszt, Portrait of the Man & his Masterwork with Michael York as the voice of Liszt.
-A DVD about the Argentine composer Alberto Ginastera is currently in production.
+A DVD about the Argentine composer Alberto Ginastera has just been released.
 In 2017 the Three Oranges Foundation was established to support these innovation educational projects.

 Barbara Nissman recently appeared on stage with Don Henley of the Eagles and Billy Joel, performing on the “Walden Steinway” in a gala fundraiser for the Walden Woods project, held at Jazz at Lincoln Center.
 She was also one of the participants with Leonard Slatkin at the Kennedy Center’s 25th Anniversary Gala Concert that was broadcast on PBS Television.
 Since 2002, she has been involved with the Robert James Frascino AIDS Foundation benefit concert series, “A Concerted Effort.”
 To date these concerts have raised well over two million dollars for AIDS service organizations worldwide.